Directory roles you can manage using Azure AD PIM

 - Select Azure AD and the directory you want to work with and that has licenses associated with it.

 - Select Licenses on the left.
 The list of available licenses will appear.

-- Select the license plan which contains the licenses that you want to distribute.
+- Select the license plan that contains the licenses you want to distribute.